-&lt;sup>8 Australian Wool Innovation Ltd v Newkirk (No 3) [2005] FCA 1308 at [34].
+11 Australian Wool Innovation Ltd v Newkirk (no 3) [2005] FCA 1308 at [34]

-&lt;sup>9 Gebo Investments (Labuan) Limited & 2 Ors v Signatory Investments Pty Limited & 2 Ors; Application of John Campbell & 3 Ors [2005] NSWSC 544.
+12 Gebo Investments (Labuan) Ltd v Signatory Investments Pty Ltd [2005] NSWSC 544

-&lt;sup>10 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 218.
+13 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 218.

-- information associated with web browsing, such as personal information collected by cookies - biometric technology, such as voice or facial recognition. - B.22 Collection may also take place when an APP entity generates personal information from other data it holds, such as the generation of an audit log.
+- B.27 The concept of 'collection' applies broadly, and includes gathering, acquiring or obtaining personal information from any source and by any means, including from: - individuals - other entities - generally available publications - surveillance cameras, where an individual is identifiable or reasonably identifiable - information associated with web browsing, such as personal information collected by cookies14 - biometric technology, such as voice or facial recognition. - B.28 Collection may also take place when an APP entity generates personal information from other data it holds, such as the generation of an audit log.